Book Cover Designs That Sell (How-To Guide, Examples)

 When browsing in a bookshop (or Amazon) we can’t help but notice the books that stand out and “POP” on a shelf, books that are different from the rest.

-When designing a book cover, you want something that is going to pop.
+When designing a book cover, you want something that will pop.

 The best way to do this is to use contrast.
 Contrasting colors, images, themes, or text, all draw immediate attention to your book.
-You want the main object to be highlighted as you want the reader’s attention to immediately go to the main image.
+You want the main object to be highlighted as you want the reader’s attention to go to the main image immediately.

 Make it attention-grabbing

-Another crucial element to book covers that sell is having an attention-grabbing cover.
-This goes hand in hand with making the cover pop.
+Another crucial element to book cover designs that sell is having an element that makes readers stop in their tracks.

 You want a cover that people are drawn to.
-Something that, when on a shelf, is different from all the other book covers and makes people want to pick it up to see what it is about because it has gotten their attention.
+Something that, when on a shelf, stands out from all the other book covers and urges people to pick it up to see what it is about.

 Don’t be too busy